 Tips on Writing a Reference Letter for a Teacher

 Focus on the job description.
-Ask the person for whom you’re writing the letter for a copy of the job posting or job description, if you have it.
+Ask the person for whom you’re writing the letter for a copy of the job posting or job description.
 This way, you can focus on the requirements of the position while you write.
 Try to include language from the job description in your letter.
 Even if you’re writing a more general recommendation, you can still ask the person about the types of teaching jobs they’re interested in (i.e. what teaching positions, what kinds of schools).